dvelton/evolveSVG/README.md

 # evolveSVG

-A self-evolving repos.
+A self-evolving repo.
 The code in this repo mutates itself on a schedule, generating new SVG artwork through genetic programming.
 No human writes code after the initial commit.
 The git history is a fossil record of artificial evolution.